techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-9-notes.md

 END WHEN
 ```
 **Explanation:**
+- `clock` represents each micro:bit's internal timing cycle.
-We put all micro:bits in the same *radio group* so they can hear each other.
+- All devices join **radio group 12**, meaning they can hear each other.
-A low transmit power means the communication resembles local “nearby neighbour” behaviour — just like real fireflies.
+- A **low transmit power** (1) ensures messages only reach nearby micro:bits.
+  This creates “local neighbourhoods” — essential for demonstrating emergent synchrony.

 ---